-San Antonio, Texas, restaurants dish up holiday feasts ranging from traditional to trendy on Thanksgiving Day.
+The restaurants of San Antonio, Texas, dish up holiday feasts ranging from traditional to trendy on Thanksgiving Day.
 Take the pressure of hosting a huge family meal off and turn on a fun new tradition of dining out with family, friends, or just your special someone.
-A variety of menus range from budget to gourmet, classic to vegan.
-It's always a good idea to make reservations, ideally a week or more ahead, for Thanksgiving dinner.
+A variety of menus ranging from budget to gourmet, classic to vegan will be found across San Antonio.
+Remember: It's always a good idea to make reservations, ideally a week or more ahead, for Thanksgiving dinner.

 The Antlers Lodge in the Hyatt Regency's Hill County Resort and Spa traditionally serves an extensive Thanksgiving Day brunch menu with choices ranging from familiar breakfast items to soup and salad to roast turkey roulade, salt-crusted roasted red snapper, roast ham with citrus-vanilla glaze, sides of vegetable hash, garlic mashed potatoes, candied yams, five-bean casserole, roasted cauliflower and broccoli, cranberry sauce, and a special Thanksgiving dessert.
 With seating from 11 a.m. to 3 p.m., you can take advantage of the complimentary mimosas and champagne.